MadsMunkNielsen/SNPbag-Phenotype-Prediction/README.md

 ---

-*SNPbag · Master's Thesis · Aalborg University · 2026*
+*Adapting SNPbag for Phenotype Prediction: A Transformer-Based Approach to Polygenic Risk · Master's Thesis · Aalborg University · 2026*